Chariot Learning

 YES.

-Also, increasing numbers of questions on the grammar sections ask us to choose a word that fits a sentence, paragraph, or passage the best based on the purpose of the sentence and the surrounding structure of the passage.
-The words tested are nowhere near as esoteric as traditional “SAT words,” yet test takers sometimes still struggle.
+Interestingly, increasing numbers of ACT English questions test vocabulary in a way that transcends mere context, requiring direct recollection of definitions.
+The words tested are nowhere near as esoteric as traditional SAT words, yet test takers sometimes still struggle.
 What happens when you don’t know what the words in the answer choices mean?
 Vocabulary strikes again!

 TONE: Knowing whether a word is positive or negative can get you pretty far.

-Benefactor.
-Beneficial?
+Benefactor: Beneficial?
 Benefit.
 Oh, I think the word benefactor must involve someone getting something good.

 ACT roots2words SAT vocabulary

-Leave a Reply Cancel reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *